sarnau/MMMMobileAlerts/Mobile Alerts Sensors.markdown

 ![QR Code](qrcode.png)

-It is a simple 3 line ASCII text, with lines separated by CR (ASCII 13).
-The first line is the serial number of the sensor, follow by the production date (day.month.year), followed by the product name or version number.
+It contains three lines of ASCII text, with the lines separated by CR (ASCII 13):

+1. serial number of the sensor
+2. production date (day.month.year)
+3. product name or version number.

 Here is a small sample code that generates the QR Code: